-In support of the instructional unit, you will find several tools available to you under the Course Content tab on Blackboard.
+In support of each instructional module or unit, you will find several tools available to you under the Course Content tab on Blackboard.
 When you click on a unit, you will find:

 Learning Guide - For each instructional unit, a Learning Guide will help you navigate the course content for each module.
-In addition, the learning guide provides the following:
+The learning guide provides: